Gkbinqi/CS106L/assignments/assign1/README.md

 * `main.cpp`: All your code goes here 😀!
 * `utils.cpp`: Contains some utility functions.
 You'll use functions defined in this file, but you don't otherwise need to modify it.

-To download the starter code for this assignment, please see the instructions for [**Getting Started**](../README.md#getting-started) on the course assignments repository.

 ## Running your code